-Materials: None
+Time: 15-20 minutes Materials: None

-Directions: Tell all the participants to sit down.
+Directions: Tell all of the participants to sit down.
 Explain that a storm is approaching.
 If we listen, we can hear the storm pass.

-- 1. Direct the participants on the right side of the room to sit facing forward but watch the people on their left and do exactly what they do.
+- 1. Direct the participants on the right side of the room to sit facing forward, but watch the people on their left and do exactly what they do.

 - 2. Repeat the instructions across the room, having everyone watch the participants immediately to their left.

-- 3. Then, stand on the left side of the room and tell those people on the far left to watch him.
+- 3. Then, stand at the left side of the room and tell those people on the far left to watch him.

 - 4. When you do an action, do not let participants across the room cannot see it.

-- 5. Perform each of the following actions and continue until the sound of a rainstorm has spread across the room.
+- 5. Do each of the following actions, and continues doing it until it has the sound of a rainstorm has spread across the room.

 - Rub hands together

 - Snap fingers

 - Clap hands

 - Slap thighs

 - Stomp feet

 - Slap thighs

 - Clap hands

 - Snap fingers

 - Rub hands

 - Hands on lap